implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Set this vector to the cross product (vector product) of itself and `vec`.
+Set this vector to the cross product (vector product) of itself and 'vec'.
 This is a binary operation on two vectors in three-dimensional space, which results in a vector that is perpendicular to both of the vectors being multiplied, and normal to the plane containing them.
 The name *cross product* is derived from the cross symbol X that is often used to designate this operation; the alternative name *vector product* emphasizes the vector (rather than scalar) nature of the result.